True, pure mineral makeup is hypoallergenic and the best choice for sensitive skin.

 Can you be allergic to your makeup?

 Face makeup, like eye shadow and foundation, provide colors to enhance features or cover complexion flaws.
-Mineral powders can do that, beautifully.
+Mineral powders can do that, beautifully without taunting allergy or skin irritation.

 When milled to ultra-fine consistency, mineral face powder can sit imperceptibly on your skin creating the look you want minus the allergens present in liquid or creamy makeup products.
 Eye shadow mineral powders stay in place nicely and minimize exposure of delicate eye skin to allergens.

-Every one of my Mineral Makeup products is ideal for sensitive skin and for people who DON’T want to taunt fate by exposing themselves to unnecessary allergens in traditional, makeup products.
+Every one of my Mineral Makeup Powders are ideal for sensitive skin and for people who DON’T want to taunt fate by exposing themselves to unnecessary allergens in traditional, makeup products.
+It's smart skin care based on dermatologic science, and it incorporates the beauty of natural minerals.
+I love my mineral makeup collection.

 I have the handiest and softest, travel Cosmetic Brush Set for use with these mineral powders.
 It’s eco-friendly, cruelty-free and a great deal.

-To start the color-application process, use a tinted, mineral zinc oxide sunscreen.
+To start the color-application process, I like to use a tinted, mineral zinc oxide sunscreen.
+This way, it is possible to combine anti-aging skin care with makeup.

 González-Muñoz P, Conde-Salazar L, Vañó-Galván S, Allergic contact dermatitis caused by cosmetic product, Actas Dermosifiliogr.
 2014 Nov;105(9):822-32. doi: 10.1016/j.ad.2013.12.018.
 Epub 2014 Mar 20.